douggal/advent-of-code-2020/README.md

 ### Notes

-* Day 12 Part 1 - pass, Part 2 - fail.
-I think program is ok but there's
+* Day 12 Part 1 - pass, Part 2 - pass.
+Refactored code to improve it, but
-is a bug(s) in it.
-Is there an easier way to do the rotations and transformation?
-Matrices maybe?
+still had to create additional test data.
+Finally found the bug.
+It was in the rotation code.
+I had assume R90 was good but it wasn't.
 [subreddit](https://www.reddit.com/r/adventofcode/comments/kbj5me/2020_day_12_solutions/)

 * Day 10 Part 1 - pass, Part 2 - pass.
 After much failure and re-thinking I finally got a working program